jason-davey/studio/TECHNICAL_SPEC.md

     - AI suggestions, campaign focus, and local storage management (`heroConfigManager`) are handled within this step for A/B test Hero variations.
 - **Walkthrough State (`WalkthroughContext.tsx`):**
     - Manages `isWalkthroughActive`, `currentStepIndex`, `showWelcomeModal`.
-    - Controls the display and progression of the guided tour.
+    - Controls the display and progression of the guided tour via `HighlightCallout.tsx`.
 - **Firebase Integration:**
     - Initialization: `src/lib/firebase.ts`.
     - Remote Config: The application prepares JSON for `heroConfig` parameter (from Step 4).
 Actual A/B test setup occurs in Firebase Console.